mobiletonster/blogposts/code/stardrive/stardrive-agent-part5.md

 ## StarDrive Building the Client Agent - Part 5

 ### Creating a Shared Library
 Before we create our web server, we should create a shared library and move our DTO definition to the shared library as both the client agent and the web server will need to serialize/deserialize the class as the data gets transmitted.

-Let's begin by add a project to our solution.
+Let's begin by adding a new project to our solution.

 ![add new project to solution](images/part5/1-add-new-project-to-solution.png)